-"IBM's long-term commitment to System Integrity is unique in the industry, and forms the basis of MVS (now z/OS®) industry leadership in system security.
-IBM MVS (now z/OS) is designed to help you protect your system, data, transactions, and applications from accidental or malicious modification.
-This is one of the many reasons IBM 360 (now System z®) remains the industry's premier data server for mission-critical workloads."
+IBM's long-term commitment to System Integrity is unique in the industry, and forms the basis of MVS (now IBM z/OS) industry leadership in system security.
+IBM MVS (now IBM z/OS) is designed to help you protect your system, data, transactions, and applications from accidental or malicious modification.
+This is one of the many reasons IBM 360 (now IBM Z) remains the industry's premier data server for mission-critical workloads.

-In this IBM Redguide™ we describe secure engineering practices for software products.
-We offer a description of an end-to-end approach to product delivery, with security taken into account.
-IBM is publishing this in the hope that interested parties - whether they be clients, other IT companies, academics and others - can find these practices to be a useful example of the type of security practices that are increasingly a must-have for developing products and applications that run in the world’s digital infrastructure.
-We also hope this IBM Redguide can enrich our continued collaboration with others in the industry, standards bodies, government, and elsewhere, as we seek to learn and continuously refine our approach.
+IBM is producing this IBM Redguide publication in the hope that interested parties (clients, other IT companies, academics, and others) can find these practices to be a useful example of the type of security practices that are increasingly a must-have for developing products and applications that run in the world’s digital infrastructure.
+We also hope this publication can enrich our continued collaboration with others in the industry, standards bodies, government, and elsewhere, as we seek to learn and continuously refine our approach.

 <ul><li>Common development process

-Secure Engineering Framework
+<li>Secure Engineering Framework